Career Advice

 Have some killer questions ready

 Recruiting is a two-way conversation, and it actually starts with you.
-Everyone’s favourite topic is themselves.
+Everyone’s favorite topic is themselves.
 Demonstrate that you already know enough about them to be very interested and that you’re eager to find out more.

 “Your [particular product/service] looks amazing!
 Where do you think it’s going from here?”